btskinner/rworkshop/_modules/wrangle_two.md

 ---

-R has undergone a transformation in the past few years and this may change how you choose to approach data wrangling.
-While the core R functions for data manipulation haven’t really changed[^1], a new suite of packages, the [tidyverse](https://www.tidyverse.org) (formerly known as the “Hadleyverse” after their key creater, [Hadley Wickham](http://hadley.nz)), has really changed the way many people approach using R.
+R has undergone a transformation in the past few years and this may affect how you choose to approach data wrangling.
+While the core R functions for data manipulation are still the same, a new suite of packages, the [tidyverse](https://www.tidyverse.org) (formerly known as the “Hadleyverse” after their key creator, [Hadley Wickham](http://hadley.nz)), has really changed the way many people use R.

 In this module, I’m going to show you how to wrangle data the tidyverse way.
 The sequence is almost the same as those in the last module.
 In the